freightdev/freightdev/README.md

 ## 🚧 Still in Development | 🙏 Support the Build

-This project is **actively being built**, refined, and will soon ready for real world stress-tested.
+This project is **actively being built**, refined, and soon to be stress-tested in the real world.

 - Features may change as I break, test, and rebuild everything from the ground up.
 - Some logic is experimental or placeholder until it's solid enough for real deployment.
 - Nothing gets released until it’s strong enough to be trusted by the people it’s built for.

 If you’re reading this, you’re early.